Seirdy/seirdy.one/content/posts/website-best-practices.md

 * Blind readers.

-* Users with metered connections: sometimes they disable all images, and other times they only disable images surpassing a size threshold.[^12]
+* Users with metered connections: sometimes they disable all images, and other times they only disable images surpassing a size.[^12]

 * People experiencing packet loss who fail to download some images.